mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 * The goal you're trying to reach a conclusion about
 * The level of measurement of a variable.

-This tutorial shows you how to choose your test for the conclusion you're trying to reach and how to apply and interpret them.

 ## Types of conclusions